The3DP/Chartings/Listings.md

-# List of all types of charts:
+# List of all chart types:

 | Chart Type       | Description                              |
 | ---------------- | ---------------------------------------- |